vrockai/pipeline-test/docs/content.md

 ---

-## Causal relationship between gut microbiota and serum vitamin D: evidence from genetic correlation and Mendelian randomization study.
+## Causal relationship between gut microbiota and serum vitamin D: evidence from genetic correlation and Mendelian randomization study
- 20.01.2022, _X Yang, Q Zhu, L Zhang, Y Pei, X Xu, X Liu, G Lu, J Pan, Y Wang_

-The gastrointestinal microbiota is emerging as an important mediator in intestinal metabolism, such as vitamin D absorption.

 [Source](https://doi.org/10.1038/s41430-021-01065-3)

-10.1038/s41430-021-01065-3

 ---

-## Modulation of Gut Microbiota and Immune System by Probiotics, Pre-biotics, and Post-biotics.
+## Modulation of Gut Microbiota and Immune System by Probiotics, Pre-biotics, and Post-biotics
- 21.01.2022, _Y Liu, J Wang, C Wu_

-The human gastrointestinal tract harbours a complex microbial community, which interacts with the mucosal immune system closely.
-Gut microbiota plays a significant role in maintaining host health, which could supply various nutrients, regulate energy balance, modulate the immune response, and defence against pathogens.
-Therefore, maintaining a favourable equilibrium of gut microbiota through modulating bacteria composition, diversity, and their activity is beneficial to host health.
-Several studies have shown that probiotics and pre-biotics could directly and indirectly regulate microbiota and immune response.
-In addition, post-biotics, such as the bioactive metabolites, produced by gut microbiota, and/or cell-wall components released by probiotics, also have been shown to inhibit pathogen growth, maintain microbiota balance, and regulate an immune response.
-This review summarises the studies concerning the impact of probiotics, pre-biotics, and post-biotics on gut microbiota and immune systems and also describes the underlying mechanisms of beneficial effects of these substances.
-Finally, the future and challenges of probiotics, pre-biotics, and post-biotics are proposed.

 [Source](https://doi.org/10.3389/fnut.2021.634897)

-10.3389/fnut.2021.634897

 ---

-## Outlook on next-generation probiotics from the human gut.
+## Outlook on next-generation probiotics from the human gut
- 19.01.2022, _F De Filippis, A Esposito, D Ercolini_

-Probiotics currently available on the market generally belong to a narrow range of microbial species.
-However, recent studies about the importance of the gut microbial commensals on human health highlighted that the gut microbiome is an unexplored reservoir of potentially beneficial microbes.
-For this reason, academic and industrial research is focused on identifying and testing novel microbial strains of gut origin for the development of next-generation probiotics.
-Although several of these are promising for the prevention and treatment of many chronic diseases, studies on human subjects are still scarce and approval from regulatory agencies is, therefore, rare.
-In addition, some issues need to be overcome before implementing their wide application on the market, such as the best methods for cultivation and storage of these oxygen-sensitive taxa.
-This review summarizes the most recent evidence related to NGPs and provides an outlook to the main issues that still limit their wide employment.

 [Source](https://doi.org/10.1007/s00018-021-04080-6)

-10.1007/s00018-021-04080-6

 ---

-## Seasonal shift of the gut microbiome synchronizes host peripheral circadian rhythm for physiological adaptation to a low-fat diet in the giant panda.
+## Seasonal shift of the gut microbiome synchronizes host peripheral circadian rhythm for physiological adaptation to a low-fat diet in the giant panda
- 19.01.2022, _G Huang, L Wang, J Li, R Hou, M Wang, Z Wang, Q Qu, W Zhou, Y Nie, Y Hu, Y Ma, L Yan, H Wei, F Wei_

-Characteristics of the gut microbiome vary synchronously with changes in host diet.
-However, the underlying effects of these fluctuations remain unclear.
-Here, we performed fecal microbiota transplantation (FMT) of diet-specific feces from an endangered mammal (the giant panda) into a germ-free mouse model.
-We demonstrated that the butyrate-producing bacterium Clostridium butyricum was more abundant during shoot-eating season than during the leaf-eating season, congruent with the significant increase in host body mass.
-Following season-specific FMT, the microbiota of the mouse model resembled that of the donor, and mice transplanted with the microbiota from the shoot-eating season grew faster and stored more fat.
-Mechanistic investigations revealed that butyrate extended the upregulation of hepatic circadian gene Per2, subsequently increasing phospholipid biosynthesis.
-Validation experiments further confirmed this causal relationship.
-This study demonstrated that seasonal shifts in the gut microbiome affect growth performance, facilitating a deeper understanding of host-microbe interactions in wild mammals.

 [Source](https://doi.org/10.1016/j.celrep.2021.110203)

-10.1016/j.celrep.2021.110203

 ---

-## Seasonal variations in the composition and functional profiles of gut microbiota reflect dietary changes in plateau pikas.
+## Seasonal variations in the composition and functional profiles of gut microbiota reflect dietary changes in plateau pikas
- 20.01.2022, _C Fan, L Zhang, S Jia, X Tang, H Fu, W Li, C Liu, H Zhang, Q Cheng, Y Zhang_

-Seasonal variations in gut microbiota of small mammals and how it is influenced by environmental variables is relatively poorly understood.
-We sampled 162 wild plateau pikas (Ochotona curzoniae) in four seasons over two and a half years and recorded the air temperature, precipitation, and nutrient content in edible vegetation at the sampling site.
-After conducting 16S rRNA and shotgun metagenomic sequencing, we found that the highest alpha diversity, the relative abundance of Firmicutes, and the simplest co-occurrence network occurred in winter, whereas that the highest relative abundance of Proteobacteria and the most complex network structure was observed in spring.
-The highest relative abundance of Verrucomicrobiota and Spirochaetota were seen in summer and autumn, respectively.
-Air temperature, precipitation, and the contents of crude protein, crude fiber, and polysaccharide in vegetation had significant effects on the seasonal changes in gut microbiota.
-Diet contributed more to microbial variation than climatic factors.
-Metagenomic analysis revealed that the amino acid metabolism pathway and axillary activity enzymes were most abundant in summer, while abundance of carbohydrate-binding modules and carbohydrate esterases were highest in spring.
-These microbial variations were related to the changes in dietary nutrition, indicating that gut microbiota of plateau pika contribute to the efficient use of food resources.
-This study provides new evidence of how external environmental factors affect the intestinal environment of small mammals.
-This article is protected by copyright.
-All rights reserved.

 [Source](https://doi.org/10.1111/1749-4877.12630)

-10.1111/1749-4877.12630

 ---